fifonik/FFBitrateViewer/README.md

-## FFBitrateViewer ó yet another program for video file bitrate visualization
+## FFBitrateViewer ‚Äî yet another program for video file bitrate visualization

 FFBitrateViewer is a FFProbe GUI that purpose is to visualize frames` bitrate extracted by FFProbe.
 It is inspired by [Bitrate Viewer](https://web.archive.org/web/20160730053853/http://www.winhoros.de/docs/bitrate-viewer/) (link to Web Archive as the program's web-site and forum are long dead).
-FFBitrateViewer allows you to select multiple files without dealing with command line and get ìper frameî or ìper secondî info for all of them in one go.
+FFBitrateViewer allows you to select multiple files without dealing with command line and get ‚Äúper frame‚Äù or ‚Äúper second‚Äù info for all of them in one go.

 Well, and play with interactive graphs (powered by OxyPlot):
 <p align="center"><img src="screenshots/screenshot.0.8.0.png" width="900"/></p>